curl/curl/docs/libcurl/opts/CURLOPT_URL.md

 default protocol, see CURLOPT_DEFAULT_PROTOCOL(3) for details.

-Should the protocol, either as specified by the URL scheme or deduced by libcurl from the host name, not be supported by libcurl then *CURLE_UNSUPPORTED_PROTOCOL* is returned from either the curl_easy_perform(3) or curl_multi_perform(3) functions when you call them.
+Should the protocol, either as specified by the URL scheme or deduced by libcurl from the hostname, not be supported by libcurl then *CURLE_UNSUPPORTED_PROTOCOL* is returned from either the curl_easy_perform(3) or curl_multi_perform(3) functions when you call them.
 Use curl_version_info(3) for detailed information of which protocols are supported by the build of libcurl you are using.

 CURLOPT_PROTOCOLS_STR(3) can be used to limit what protocols libcurl may use for this transfer, independent of what libcurl has been compiled to